uhuohuy/toponym-disambiguation-voting/README.md

 How can voting mechanisms improve the robustness and generalizability of toponym disambiguation?

 ## 1.Introduction
 A voting based toponym disambiguation approach, which was compared with 20 latest and commonly-used approaches on 12 datasets, containing 98,300 toponyms across the world.
+Figure below shows the spatial distribution of the toponyms in the 12 datasets.
 <p align="center">
 <a href="url">
  <img src="fig/all132.png"></a>